Safeguarding for Group Leaders

 Launde Abbey is committed to safeguarding and promoting the welfare of children, young people and vulnerable adults.

 Our Safeguarding Co-ordinator is the Revd Alan Humphrey, Chaplain at Launde Abbey.
-The Warden and Trustees of Launde Abbey agreed new “Policy and Practices for the Safeguarding of Children, Young People and Vulnerable Adults” in January 2022.
+The Warden and Trustees of Launde Abbey agreed a revised “Policy and Practices for the Safeguarding of Children, Young People and Vulnerable Adults” in March 2023.
 Being an independent Charity managed and overseen by staff and trustees who are largely drawn from ordained clergy, Launde’s policy is based upon the “Parish Safeguarding Handbook: Promoting a Safer Church” published by the Church of England.
 Copies of both are kept in Reception and can also be downloaded by clicking on the links embedded in this text.

 If you wish to bring a group to Launde Abbey which includes children (under 16 years of age), young people (under 18 years of age) or vulnerable adults, you will need to: